Freestyle skiing: Aerial skiing

-Aerialists ski off 2-4 meter jumps, that propel them up to 6 meters in the air (which can be up to 20 meters above the landing height, given the landing slope).
+Aerialists ski off 2-4 meter jumps, that propel them up to 6 meters in the air, and up to 20 meters above the landing height, given the landing slope.
 Once in the air, aerialists perform multiple flips and twists before landing on a 34 to 39-degree inclined landing hill about 30 meters in length.
-The top male aerialists can currently perform triple back flips with up to four or five twists.
+The top aerialists can currently perform triple back flips with up to four or five twists.

 Aerial skiing is a judged sport, and competitors receive a score based on jump takeoff (20%), jump form (50%) and landing (30%).
 A degree of difficulty (DOD) is then factored in for a total score.
 Skiers are judged on a cumulative score of LIMA two jumps.
 These scores do not generally carry over to the next round.

-Aerialists train for their jumping maneuvers during the summer months by skiing on specially constructed water ramps and landing in a large swimming pool.
-An example of this is the Utah Olympic Park training facility.
-A water ramp consists of a wooden ramp covered with a special plastic mat that when lubricated with sprinklers allows an athlete to ski down the ramp towards a jump.
+Aerialists train for their jumping maneuvers during the summer months by skiing on specially constructed water ramps and landing in a large swimming pool, such as can be seen at the Utah Olympic Park training facility.
+A water ramp consists of a wooden ramp covered with a special plastic mat that, when lubricated with sprinklers, allows an athlete to ski down the ramp towards a jump.
 The skier then skis off the wooden jump and lands safely in a large swimming pool.
 A burst of air is sent up from the bottom of the pool just before landing to break up the surface tension of the water, thus softening the impact of the landing.
 Skiers sometimes reinforce the skis that they use for water-ramping with 6mm of fiberglass or cut holes in the front and back in order to soften the impact when landing properly on their skis.

 Summer training also includes training on trampolines, diving boards, and other acrobatic or gymnastic training apparatus.

 Mogul skiing

 Moguls are a series of bumps on a trail formed when skiers push the snow into mounds or piles as they execute short-radius turns.
 Moguls can also be formed deliberately, by piling mounds of snow.
 In competitions, athletes are judged on their technique as well as on their speed by mastering the bumps in a calm yet aggressive way.
-Usually there are two jumps.
-In the early days the location was chosen by the competitors.
-Since the mid-1980s those jumps have become part of the official slope.
-While at the beginning only upright jumps were allowed, from the mid-1990s onward flips were added as an option.
+Usually, there are two jumps.
+In the early days, the location was chosen by the competitors.
+Since the mid-1980s, these jumps have become part of the official slope.
+While, at the beginning, only upright jumps were allowed, from the mid-1990s onward flips were added as an option.
 Moguls has become part of the Olympics since 1992.
 Canadian athlete Alexandre Bilodeau has won the Gold Medal twice: 2010 and 2014.